Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Conclusion and perspectives

 \section{Conclusion and perspectives}

-We introduced in this work the proximal relaxed moment-matching algorithm, which is a novel VI algorithm minimizing the sum of a Rényi divergence and a regularizing function over an exponential family.
-We provided a black-box implementation which allows to bridge the gap between information-geometric VI methods and black-box VI algorithms, while generalizing several existing moment-matching algorithms.
-We also rewrote our algorithm as a Bregman proximal gradient algorithm whose Bregman divergence is equivalent to the Kullback-Leibler divergence.
+We introduced in this work a Bregman proximal gradient algorithm to solve the variational inference problem of minimizing the sum of a Rényi divergence and a regularizing function over an exponential family.
+We used a Bregman divergence, equivalent to the Kullback-Leibler divergence, linking our algorithm with natural gradient methods.
+We also showed that our algorithm generalizes several moment-matching algorithms.
+We provided a black-box implementation for non-conjugate targets along with explicit computations for proximal steps enforcing sparsity of the solutions.

-Using this novel perspective, we established strong convergence guarantees for our exact algorithm.
-For $\alpha \in (0,1]$, we established the monotonic decrease of the objective function, a finite-length property of the sequence of iterates, and subsequential convergence to a stationary point.
-In the particular case $\alpha = 1$, we also established the geometric convergence of the iterates towards the optimal parameters.
-We also exhibited a simple counter-example for which the corresponding Euclidean schemes may fail to converge, showing the necessity of resorting to an adapted geometry.
+Using this novel Bregman-based perspective, we established strong convergence guarantees for our exact and sampling-based algorithms.
+For $\alpha \in (0,1]$ in the deterministic case, we established the monotonic decrease of the objective function, a finite-length property of the sequence of iterates, and subsequential convergence to a stationary point.
+When $\alpha = 1$ in the deterministic case, we also established the geometric convergence of the iterates towards the optimal parameters.
+In the sampling-based case, we established a finite-length property for the sequence of iterates and convergence of subgradients to zero when $\alpha \in (0,1]$.
+We provided convergence rates of the iterates to the minimizer in expectation, with rates dependent on the step and sample sizes.
+We also gave conditions on the step sizes and sample sizes to yield almost sure convergence of the iterates to the minimizer.~We also exhibited a simple counter-example for which the corresponding Euclidean schemes may fail to converge, showing the necessity of resorting to an adapted geometry.
 These findings are backed by numerical results showing the versatility of our methods compared to more restricted moment-matching updates.
 Indeed, our parameters allow to tune the algorithms speed and robustness but also the features of the approximating densities.
 Comparison of our algorithms with their Euclidean counterparts also showed their robustness and good performance.

 This confirmed the benefits of using a regularized Rényi divergence and the underlying geometry of exponential families, but also opened several research avenues.